-- CBCS services cannot be approved for incarcerated individuals. - CBCS services are not to be utilized as step down services from other residential or inpatient psychiatric service settings. - CBCS services must not duplicate already-approved and accessible behavioral health services with a member's already-established Assertive Community Treatment, CPST, or PSR provider.
+- o CBCS services cannot be rendered in emergency departments (EDs). - o CBCS services cannot be rendered in substance use residential facilities or inpatient facilities. - o CBCS services cannot be approved for incarcerated individuals. - o CBCS services are not to be utilized as step down services from other residential or inpatient psychiatric service settings. - o CBCS services must not duplicate already-approved and accessible behavioral health services with a member's/enrollees already-established Assertive Community Treatment, CPST, or PSR provider.
 However, this should not prohibit a brief overlap of services that is necessary for a warm handoff to the accepting provider, when appropriate.